MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/sscanf-s-sscanf-s-l-swscanf-s-swscanf-s-l.md

 ## Remarks

 The **sscanf_s** function reads data from *buffer* into the location that's given by each *argument*.
 The arguments after the format string specify pointers to variables that have a type that corresponds to a type specifier in *format*.
-Unlike the less secure version `sscanf`, a buffer size parameter is required when you use the type field characters **c**, **C**, **s**, **S**, or string control sets that are enclosed in `[]`.
+Unlike the less secure version [sscanf](sscanf-sscanf-l-swscanf-swscanf-l.md), a buffer size parameter is required when you use the type field characters **c**, **C**, **s**, **S**, or string control sets that are enclosed in **[]**.
 The buffer size in characters must be supplied as an additional parameter immediately after each buffer parameter that requires it.
 For example, if you are reading into a string, the buffer size for that string is passed as follows:

 ```C
 wchar_t ws[10];